markqvist/Reticulum/docs/source/understanding.rst

 is actually the one we want to communicate with, and not a malicious actor pretending to be so.
 At the same time we establish an efficient encrypted channel.
-The setup of this is relatively cheap in terms of bandwidth, so it can be used just for a short exchange, and then recreated as needed, which will also rotate encryption keys, but the link can also be kept alive for longer periods of time, if this is more suitable to the application.
-The amount of bandwidth used on keeping a link open is practically negligible.
+The setup of this is relatively cheap in terms of bandwidth, so it can be used just for a short exchange, and then recreated as needed, which will also rotate encryption keys.
+The link can also be kept alive for longer periods of time, if this is more suitable to the application.
 The procedure also inserts the *link id* , a hash calculated from the link request packet, into the memory of forwarding nodes, which means that the communicating nodes can thereafter reach each other simply by referring to this *link id*.

+The total bandwidth cost of setting up a link is 409 bytes (more info in the :ref:`Binary Packet Format<understanding-packetformat>` section).
+The amount of bandwidth used on keeping a link open is practically negligible, at 0.62 bits per second.
+Even on a slow 1200 bits per second packet radio channel, 100 concurrent links will still leave 95% channel capacity for actual data.

 Pathfinding in Detail
 ^^^^^^^^^^^^^^^^^^^^^